xh3210578/bee-docs/docs/installation/install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The swarm thrives on decentralisation, and Bee is designed so that it works at it's best when many individuals contribute to the health and distributed nature of the system by each running a Bee node.
+The swarm thrives on decentralisation, and Bee is designed so that it works best when many individuals contribute to the health and distributed nature of the system by each running a Bee node.

 It is easy to set up Bee on small and inexpensive computers, such as a [Raspberry Pi 4](/docs/installation/rasp-bee-ry-pi), spare hardware you have lying around, or even a cheap cloud hosted VPS (we recommend small, independent providers and colocations).